 The Authority's single family mortgage loan program has financed single family mortgage loans with net assets of, and proceeds from bonds issued under, the Commonwealth Mortgage Bonds Resolution and the Homeownership Mortgage Bonds Resolution described in "New Issuance Bond Program and Homeownership Mortgage Bonds" below.
 The Authority also has financed, and expects to continue to finance, single family mortgage loans through the issuance of securities securitized by Ginnie Mae for which the Authority will guarantee certain payments as hereinafter described (see "Ginnie Mae Financing" below).
 Beginning June 16, 2012, the Authority commenced the financing of single family mortgage loans to be sold to, or securitized through, Fannie Mae, for which the Authority will have certain repurchase obligations as hereinafter described (see "Fannie Mae Financing" below).
-The mortgage loans so financed with net assets of, and proceeds from bonds issued under, the Commonwealth Mortgage Bonds Resolution are referred to herein as the "Commonwealth Bonds Mortgage Loans".
-The single family mortgage loans so financed with net assets of, and proceeds from bonds Mortgage Loans".
-The single family mortgage loans so financed with net assets of such as the "Homeownership Mortgage Loans."
+The mortgage loans so financed with net assets of, and proceeds from bonds issued under, the Commonwealth Mortgage Bonds Resolution and the mortgage loans securitized through Ginnie Mae securities held under the Commonwealth Mortgage Bonds Resolution are referred to herein as the "Commonwealth Bonds Mortgage Loans".
+The single family mortgage loans so financed with net assets of, and proceeds from bonds issued under, the Homeownership Mortgage Bonds Resolution are referred to herein as the "Homeownership Bonds Mortgage Loans."